mwilczek-net/blog.mwilczek.net/links.md

   - [EntityCode.com](https://entitycode.com/)
   - [Wikipedia](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Character_entity_references_in_HTML)
   - [w3schools](https://www.w3schools.com/charsets/ref_html_utf8.asp) &mdash; Link to the top of an iceberg
+- [Groovy language style guide](https://groovy-lang.org/style-guide.html) &mdash; If you know Java, this will teach you how to Groovy

 ## Stocks (free or with free option)